PoisotLab/ms_network_prediction/manuscript.md

 which they are assigned based on a $k$-means clustering of the tSNE output.](figures/figure1.png){#fig:example}

 During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions.
-The reasoning for this choice was made based on three observations: the network is sparse, meaning negative interactions have a chance of being false negatives due to lack of reporting in the field, and there is no way to ensure an interaction not observed to occur is a true negative.
-Slightly inflating the dataset with positive interactions enables us to counterbalance these biases [@Chawla2010DatMin; @timpreprintcite].
+@timpreprintcite show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.

-<-- have to make the point that this simple neural net is very effective in
+<--  make the point that this simple neural net is very effective in
-preictive, show ROC/PR validation figures, etc. -->
+prediction. compare to previous studies using more information [@2014], show ROC/PR validation figures, etc. -->

-Applying this model to the entire dataset (including species pairs never observed co-occuring in the dataset) identified N new possible interactions -- M of which were in pairs of species never considered prior.
+Applying this model to the entire dataset (including species pairs never observed cooccuring) identified N new possible interactions -- M of which were in pairs of species never considered prior.